 The AA therefore concludes that the proposed development will not result in any adverse effects that will affect the integrity of the Carmarthen Bay and Estuaries European Marine Site (CBEEMS) which collectively comprises the Carmarthen Bay and Estuaries Special Area of Conservation, Carmarthen Bay Special Protection Area and the Burry Inlet Special Protection Area & Ramsar Site or the Carmarthen Bay Dunes SAC as the proposal will not undermine the area's conservation objectives.
-As aforementioned this AA has been sent to NRW for sign off, and any response received will be reported to Members as part of the addendum.
+As aforementioned this AA was sent to NRW who have subsequently confirmed that they concur with the conclusions of the Appropriate Assessment.